apereo/cas/docs/cas-server-documentation/authentication/Surrogate-Authentication-AccountSelection.md

 {% endtab %}

+{% tab impersonationoptions Principal Attribute %}

+This option is similar to the *Wildcard* strategy, except that the impersonation logic is based off of a predefined principal attribute that is resolved and whose value(s) matches a certain regular expression pattern.
+That is, CAS can be configured to look for a specific attribute name for the primary/admin user and ensure that the attribute value matches a pattern to allow impersonation.
+The attribute is expected to be already be found and resolved for the admin user.

+{% include_cached casproperties.html properties="cas.authn.surrogate.core" %}

+<div class="alert alert-warning">:warning: <strong>Usage Warning</strong>
+<p>Be careful with this strategy!
+Once a match is found, CAS will completely back away from validating and verifying
+the requested surrogate account and the admin user is authorized to impersonate everyone and anyone.</p></div>

+{% endtab %}

 {% tab impersonationoptions Wildcard %}

 The underlying account store can mark a primary *impersonator* account with special permissions